boyko11/ML-Notes/ML.md

  	* p, q - distros to measure the distance between:
  	* D(p || q) = Integral( P(x) * log( P(x)/P(q)) ) - always non-negative, Zero when p = q
  * When is KL Divergence used - usually in supervised learning, we try to model the data after some well known distribution

+ ## Parametric vs Non-parametric
+ * Parametric - fixed number of params, e.g fit a line through a points y = theta_0 + theta_1 * b
+ * Non-parametric - potential for infinite number of parameters - KNN, DT
+ 	* As data grows, so do the number of parameters describing the data, e.g. the same straight line we fit through Linear Reg, could be a polynomial with many degrees if we use KNN
+ * SVM's could be considered eager lazy learners - if we use a Non-Linear kernel, we end up emulating KNN(for wharever the Kernel defines as a neighbor) at training time
+ * It may be more fitting to say SVM's are eager non-parameteric learners, since they could end up having infinite number of parameters just like KNN(they could literally use KNN as a Kernel), but since they do it at training, rather than query time, they are eager